cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/firewall.md

 - `connectivity.cloudflareclient.com` verifies connectivity inside of the WARP tunnel.
 Because this check happens inside of the tunnel, you do not need to add `connectivity.cloudflareclient.com` to your firewall allowlist.

-## NEL reporting
+## NEL reporting (optional)

-While not required for the WARP client to function, we will report connectivity issues to our NEL endpoint via `a.nel.cloudflare.com`.
+The WARP client reports connectivity issues to our NEL endpoint via `a.nel.cloudflare.com`.
+This is not technically required to operate but will result in errors in our logs if not excluded properly.

+## Latency statistics (optional)

+The WARP client generates ICMP traffic to the [WARP ingress IPs](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/#warp-ingress-ip) when running tunnel latency tests.
 This is not technically required to operate but will result in errors in our logs if not excluded properly.

 ## Scope of firewall rules